 Student Shelter Chaskawasi Manu (Perú)

-Chaskawasi, Quechua word meaning Home of the Stars, is a dependent project from the non-profit Peruvian association Kausanaypaq Allin, another Quechua sound that evokes Living Well, in coordination with the Spanish NGO Neitanaque, meaning Walk in Machiguenga.
+Chaskawasi, Quechua word meaning Home of the Stars, is a dependent project from the non-profit Peruvian Allin Kausaypaq Association, another Quechua sound that evokes Living Well, in coordination with the Spanish NGO Neitanaque, meaning Walk in Machiguenga.

 Chaskawasi Manu already has a history of 9 years in the service of the people of Manu in general, and the most remote and disadvantaged children in particular, promoting children’s basic rights such as access to education and health and respect for the environment and biodiversity by using resources from sustainability.